sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-NeurIPS-PNG-Bare-Neuclei/README.md

 which was tiledly-splitted to 512x512 and reduced to 512x512 image and mask dataset.<br>
-2. We applied the Tiled-Image Segmentation inference method to predict the neuclei regions for the mini_test images with a resolution of 2K pixels.
+2. We applied the Tiled-Image Segmentation inference method to predict the neuclei regions for the mini_test images with a resolution of 2K and 4K pixels.
 <br><br>
 </b>
 Please note that Tiled-Cell-ImageMask contains two types of images and masks:<br>